underpostnet/engine/src/client/public/cyberia-docs/CYBERIA-SERVER.md

 | `/api/v1/metrics/websocket` | GET    | Active connections, message rates         |
 | `/api/v1/metrics/workload`  | GET    | Per-map entity workload                   |

-All content data (ObjectLayer metadata, asset blobs, optional client hints) is served directly by engine-cyberia REST. `cyberia-server` does not proxy content.
+All content data (ObjectLayer metadata, asset blobs, optional client hints, the Instance Map graph) is served directly by engine-cyberia REST. `cyberia-server` does not proxy content; it only forwards `instanceCode` (alongside `apiBaseUrl`) in the WebSocket `metadata` message so the client can key its engine-cyberia fetches.

 ---